-Before you can start coding with Python, you have to ensure that your machine is set up right.
-We'll take you through the process of installing Python on your MacOS, Windows or Linux OS via the Anaconda distribution.
+Before you can start coding with Python, you have to ensure that your computer is set up right.
+I'll take you through the process of installing Python on your MacOS, Windows or Linux OS via the Anaconda distribution.
 After that, you'll need to install a code editor.
-We use Sublime Text 3, but you can use any editor you prefer like Visual Studio Code, Atom, PyCharm, etc.
+I use Sublime Text and would suggest it for this course.
+But you can use any text editor you prefer.

 1. Install Sublime Text

-Before you write our first line of Python code, you'll need to install a text editor (sometimes called an IDE).
-In this course, we'll be using a popular text editor called Sublime Text.
+Before we write our first line of Python code, you'll need to install a text editor (sometimes called an IDE).
+In this course, we'll be using Sublime Text.

-- First, go to SublimeText.com and download the installer for Sublime Text 3.
-(Mac or PC, Free software)
+- Go to SublimeText.com and download the installer for Sublime Text (Mac or PC, Free software)

-- Install Sublime Text 3 and make sure it's easily accessible on your computer.
+- Install Sublime Text (the latest version) and make sure it's easily accessible on your computer.

-If a window pops up saying something like "unregistered evaluation version," simply click "cancel" and you can remain using the free trial mode indefinitely.
+If a window pops up saying something like "unregistered evaluation version," then click "cancel" and you can remain using the free trial mode indefinitely.

 2. Install Python